Author

 Articles & blogs

 I often write for journals and magazines, both online and offline, as well as for other blogs.
-Here is an overview of some of my online publications.
+You will find lots of articles on silver jewellery from the Middle East on the Jewellery Blog on this website, and below is an overview of some of my online publications.

 Age-old motifs in contemporary jewellery design – Art Jewelry Forum